 When a resin-bound paving cracks, it’s most likely because the base underneath has cracks.
 You can choose to overlook the issue, but sooner or later, the base may start moving.
 When it starts to move, then you need to fix it ASAP

-Because the resin-bound surface is only a few millimetres thick, these cracks lead to the peeling of the paving.
+Because the resin driveway surface is only a few millimeters thick, these cracks lead to the peeling of the paving.
 Most cracks are because of the base, and it’s highly unlikely that your guarantee covers cracks that arise from the base.
 Your only option is to remove the current paving and replace the base.

 5. Spots of Rust